GabeScott/standard-works-vault/General Conference/1988 April - “Because I Pray for You”.md

 # “Because I Pray for You”

-*By Glen L. Rudd - Of the First Quorum of the Seventy*
+By Elder Glen L. Rudd - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1988 General Conference*